D0bledore/ShowcaseTZ/README.md

 1. Firsthand experiences in Bagamoyo and Dar es Salaam
 2. Insights into Tanzanian history, from its colonial past to present day
-3. Practical travel tips, including visa processes and local transportation
+3. Insights into visa processes and local transportation
 4. Cultural observations comparing European and African lifestyles
 5. Personal anecdotes about family interactions and daily life in Tanzania

-Discover Tanzania's rich culture, from historic coastal towns to bustling urban centers.
-Learn about local customs, cuisine, and the warmth of Tanzanian hospitality.
 This blog aims to bridge cultures, fostering understanding and appreciation for Tanzania's heritage while providing valuable information for potential travelers.
 Whether you're planning an African adventure or simply curious about life in Tanzania, this blog offers a balanced perspective on the country's beauty, challenges, and potential for personal growth.
 Join me on this transformative journey and explore why Tanzania is not just a destination, but an experience that can broaden your horizons.

 ![screenshot](documentation/mockup.png)